lufton/esphome-inv-8851/readme.md

 ```

 ## 24v vs 48v version
-24v and 48v files are different only in comfiguration of some entities witch has no sense for 24v version (bms_cell_09_voltage — bms_cell_16_voltage) and minimum/maximum values for some number entities (as they depend on voltage).
+24v and 48v files are different only in configuration of some entities witch has no sense for 24v version (bms_cell_09_voltage — bms_cell_16_voltage) and minimum/maximum values for some number entities (as they depend on voltage).
 So in theory flashing "wrong" configuration shouldn't make any harm to ESP or inverter.

 ## ...-local.yaml
 This project build to be as simple is possible, so in most cases you woudn't need those files.
 Regular `.yaml` file will download latest stable version from this repository and use it upon build process.
 But if you want to customize configuration or you plan to change files in `packages` or `components` directories, than you probably want to use those.